frouriojs/frourio-next/README.md

 ### 4. Initialize and Use the Type-Safe Client

-FrourioNext generates `frourio.client.ts` files, which export client functions (`fc` and `$fc`).
+FrourioNext generates `frourio.client.ts` files only for endpoints that define HTTP methods (GET, POST, etc.), which export client functions (`fc` and `$fc`).
 It's best practice to initialize a central client instance.
+Endpoints that only define middleware will not have client code generated.

 `lib/apiClient.ts` (Client Initialization):